abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       make it happen.

-      As an independent consultancy we're on your side.
+      As an independent consultancy we're collaborative, hands-on, and most importantly, on your side.
 We act impartially to best meet your needs.
     actions:
       - label: Get in touch
         url: /contact